What Is A Professional Banjo?

-The binding design for this resonator features an acrylic pearl block inlay, and the tuners are well designed to stop friction.
+The binding design for this resonator features an acrylic pearl block inlay, and the tuners are well-designed to stop friction.
 This banjo additionally features 22 frets on the bridge and a comfortable armrest.
-The rim, neck, and back of the banjo have an appealing gloss finishing.
+The rim, neck, and back of the banjo have an appealing gloss finish.

-Other features of this banjo include a closed-back, 24-lug configuration, a rolled brass tone ring, and the mahogany rim.
-The gig bag for this banjo has enough space to carry the strap, pick up, strings, and other accessories.
+Other features of this banjo include a closed-back, 24-lug configuration, a rolled brass tone ring, and a mahogany rim.
+The gig bag for this banjo has enough space to carry the strap, pick-up, strings, and other accessories.

 - It features a short neck

 - Excellent aesthetics

 - It is heavier than many banjos with resonators

 - Friction tuner